To make a visually compelling and persuasive decision tree PowerPoint slide start with a mind map template.

 More Decision Tree PowerPoint Templates (With Unlimited Downloads)

 If you’re ready to make a decision tree from a PowerPoint template, you’ll find many to choose from at Envato Elements.
-You can download an unlimited number of templates for PowerPoint, as well as Google Slides and Keynote, for one low price.
+Download an unlimited number of templates for PowerPoint, as well as Google Slides and Keynote, for one low price.

-And, if you want to jazz up your decision tree with unique fonts, premium photos, and creative icons, you get unlimited downloads of all that, too, at no additional cost.
+And, if you want to jazz up your decision tree with unique fonts, premium photos, and creative icons, you get unlimited downloads of all that, too, at no extra cost.

 Here are a few PowerPoint templates from Envato Elements with many diagrams to choose from:

-This template provides dozens of organizational and data chart templates that can be transformed into decision trees.
+This template provides dozens of organizational and data chart templates.
+Transform them into decision trees.
 Their colorful and clean designs are sure to get and keep your audience’s attention.

 Choose from 20 mindmap diagrams in this template to build your decision tree with.
 The charts are colorful and attractive while remaining clean and clutter-free.
 The use of icons, shapes, and color helps you communicate effectively without filling your decision tree with text.